veltenlab/scTAM-seq-scripts/tapestri/README.md

 Depending whether you want to process bone marrow or Bcell data, you'll have to adapt the files run\_tapestri\_[BCells/BM].sh and tapestri\_pipeline\_[BCells/BM].sh, respectively.
 Please provide the paths to the downloaded files from GEO and an output folder.

 The following parameters have to be changed:

--$OUTPUT: should be set to the desired output directory -$INPUT: should be set to the path, where the input FASTQ files are stored -$TAPESTRI: should be the name or path of the tapestri conda environment -$RNBEADS: should be the name or path of the RnBeads conda environment
+- $OUTPUT: should be set to the desired output directory
+- $INPUT: should be set to the path, where the input FASTQ files are stored
+- $TAPESTRI: should be the name or path of the tapestri conda environment
+- $RNBEADS: should be the name or path of the RnBeads conda environment